andrew-codechimp/HA-Battery-Notes/docs/community.md

 [Install blueprint](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fandrew-codechimp%2FHA-Battery-Notes%2Fmain%2Fdocs%2Fblueprints%2Fbattery_notes_battery_threshold.yaml) | [Source](./blueprints/battery_notes_battery_threshold.yaml)

 This blueprint will allow notifications to be raised and/or custom actions to be performed when the battery threshold is met.
+It is extended from the example Battery Low Notification automation yaml above for those who'd prefer an easy way to get started.

 ### Battery Replaced